aramodin/simpleDB/README.md

-# simpleSQL
+# simpleDB
-A simple SQL DB
+A simple DB